bmachado/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 The metrics can be read remotely using JSON format or the **OpenMetrics** format, so that they can be processed by additional tools such as _Prometheus_, and stored for analysis and visualisation.

-We will add Qurakus extensions to the Inventory application for using _smallrye-metrics_ and we'll use the Quarkus Maven Plugin.
+We will add Quarkus extensions to the Inventory application for using _smallrye-metrics_ and we'll use the Quarkus Maven Plugin.
 Copy the following commands to add the smallrye-metricsextension via CodeReady Workspaces Terminal:

 Go to _inventory`_ directory: